pisek/Design-Patterns-Examples-in-Java/README.md

 Solution:
 _Observer_ pattern provides an easy way to create and add some additional part of code which should be executed on some event.
 All kind of _Listeners_ are an example of _Observer_.

+## Null Object ##

+Problem:
+Sometimes a class that requires a collaborator does not need the collaborator to do anything.
+However, the class wishes to treat a collaborator that does nothing the same way it treats one that actually provides behavior.

+Solution:
+When we have an object of _Application_ which uses anoher object which implements eg. _PrintStream_, we can create a "mock" Null Object implementing this _PrintStream_ and just "DO NOTHING".